-Long, long ago, before home loans in Singapore were pegged to SIBOR, before banks introduced the fixed deposit linked rate, when policemen still wore shorts, there was only one type of home loan package in Singapore.
+Long, long ago, before home loans in Singapore were pegged to SORA and SIBOR, before banks introduced the fixed deposit linked rate, when policemen still wore shorts, there was only one type of home loan package in Singapore.
 This is the Board Rate.

 What is a Board Rate?